 You are here

-Classics students are gathering alternate Fridays at 7 pm to watch movies that treat classical Greek or Roman themes.
-We began with Hercules and on Friday March 5 we will watch the Blood of Zeus.
+Classics students are gathering on occasional Fridays at 7 pm to watch movies that treat classical Greek or Roman themes.
+On Friday April 9 we will watch Shakespeare's Julius Caesar, staged as a "fast moving thriller" in a modern setting.
 Click here to join us for the film and conversation.
 You can suggest films or other activities for future sessions on this padlet.
 Questions? email email@example.com.

 A message from ArchaeoSpain, an organization which offers study abroad programs in Spain, Italy and Greece.